 The Translation of Likes

-Ashani Smith recently closed a virtual production of The Translation of Likes written by Nambi E. Kelley and directed by Daniel Carlton!
+During her senior year, Ashani was the stage manager for a virtual production of The Translation of Likes written by Nambi E. Kelley and directed by Daniel Carlton!
 As SM, Ashani led her department through their first-ever Zoom and OBS (Open Broadcaster Software) production!

 Bring it on!